January 17, 2013...6:39 pm

 3. Think bigger.
 One of the most frequent mistakes that many designers make is creating a repeat that is too small.
 I understand that creating a layout is time consuming, but drawing a four inch square of artwork and then using Illustrator’s pattern tool is not always the right solution.
 Unless you are developing a very small scale print, I encourage you to create at least 32 cm (12.5”) of artwork.

-I’m celebrating the power of repeats in my new four week workshop: The Ultimate Guide to Repeats.
-The course is updated for CS6 and filled to the brim with fantastic tutorials which will take your patterns from lackluster to razzle-dazzle.
+I’m celebrating the power of repeats in my five week group study course: The Ultimate Guide to Repeats.
+The course is filled to the brim with fantastic tutorials which will take your patterns from lackluster to razzle-dazzle.
+This course is now a part of our Textile Design Lab e-learning community.
 Learn more here…

 Lots of love –Michelle